munkhdorj-m/12th-Exercise-1-Linear-and-Binary-search/README.md

-# Python Review 5
+# Linear Search and Binary Search

-Linear Search and Binary Search
+PDF:
 <!-- paste your slides/notes link here -->

 **Rules for this assignment**